calebomusic/calebomusic.github.io/_posts/2017-07-05-net-of-indra.md

 ![http://i2.cdn.cnn.com/cnnnext/dam/assets/130502152627-rubber-duck-in-hong-kong-1-horizontal-large-gallery.jpg](Wat duck)

 Priest give the helpful example of time.
 Newton thought that time had its own independent existence.
 The time, 1066, could have existed without any other thing in the universe existing.
 There are possible worlds which only include a few times and nothing else.
 On the other hand, for the German philosopher Leibniz, what it is to be a time is a purely relational matter.
 The time 1066 came after the reign of Marcus Aurelius and before the Renaissance.
-Time is defined by it's relation to other things.
+Time is defined by its relation to other things.
 This seems much more reasonable to me.

 Now just extend that picture to everything!
 Priest continues: